actions-workshop/actions-workshop/docs/004-security.md

 ### 1.2 - Make sure it works

 Now lets test if this actually works.
-We need to install a new dependency, so you will have to do the following actions in a checked-out repository on your local machine or from within a GitHub Codespace:
+We need to install a new dependency, so you will have to do the following actions in a **checked-out repository on your local machine or from within a GitHub Codespace**:

 1. Open up a Terminal
 2. Create a new branch `add-vulnerability`